 Sudden cardiac death (SCD) is a sudden, unexpected death caused by loss of heart function (sudden cardiac arrest).
-It is responsible for the majority of ''natural deaths'' in the U.S., causing about 325,000 adults to die each year.
+It is a leading cause of ''natural deaths'' in the U.S., causing about 295,000 adults to die each year.
 SCD is responsible for half of all heart disease deaths.

 SCD occurs most frequently in adults in their mid-30s to mid-40s, and affects men twice as often as it does women.
-SCD is rare in children, affecting only 1 to 2 per 100,000 children each year.
+SCD is rare in children, although the exact prevalence is not known.